Updated on March 27th, 2023

 If you have ever wanted to experience volunteering at a wildlife sanctuary then Na’ankuse is hard to beat.
 Here, I give an account of my first week working with wild animals in Namibia.
 It includes preparing & feeding, game drives, playing with baboons & a unique opportunity to spend time with one of the oldest tribes in the world.”

 N/a’ankuse Wildlife Sanctuary, Windhoek, Namibia

 I was looking for an opportunity to volunteer on a wildlife project & discover a new country at the same time.
-On my Life List I found Namibia & N/a’ankuse jumped out at me as a unique chance to get up close & personal with some of Africa’s most fascinating wildlife.
+On my Life List I found Namibia.
+N/a’ankuse jumped out at me as a unique chance to get up close & personal with some of Africa’s most fascinating wildlife.
 You can read more of my experiences in Week 2.
 In addition, why not check out my tour in Namibia or the story of my final night fighting a devastating & terrifying bushfire.